-Our most recent stakeholder survey (with customers, consumers, suppliers, employees, the financial and scientific communities, as well as regulators) on sustainability topics was conducted in 2015.
-Results from the survey provided important input to a materiality analysis conducted in 2016.
-The process, resulting in our focus areas, was directed by the Group Management Team.
-Key internal stakeholders representing a wide range of departments and different operating units were involved and external expertise was consulted.
+The most recent materiality analysis, conducted in 2016, forms the basis for our identified focus areas.
+The process was directed by the Group Management Team (GMT).
+Key internal stakeholders, representing all divisions, as well as external stakeholders and expertise provided input to the analysis.
 Relevant sustainability frameworks1) were consulted in the process to define the issues that are material to Swedish Match.
-Materiality was assessed on the basis of the severity of issues in the global context, the Company's actual impact, our potential to directly or indirectly influence the issue, as well as its impact on the long term viability of our business.
+Materiality was assessed based on the severity of issues in the global context, the Company's actual impact, our potential to directly or indirectly influence the issue, as well as its impact on the long term viability of our business.